dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 zap" everyone on nostr.
 Some of my targets will inevitably move their UTXOs to cold storage, potentially combining what I've sent (and what I'm now tracking) with their main stash.
 I have a script running that notifies me of this (only if it's above a certain amount, of course).
-A couple days later I get such an alert.
+A couple of days later I get such an alert.
 Jackpot.
 Generational wealth.
 I rub my hands as I browse nostr for the latest posts of my unsuspecting victim.
 Between memes and casual shitposts I find a link to a concert as well as an image they took on a stroll.
 There's a